How to get started in the project

 New Member Form¶

 There is a New Member Form available to anyone who wants to join.
+We highly recommend filling this out first.
 This simply is used so that we can get to know you a little more, and we thank you for providing a little bit about yourself!

 Sign up for Codeberg¶